Blaze1404/Blaze1404/README.md

 - I’m interested in sports, technology and movies.
 - I’m currently learning python and pygame
 - I’m working on:
--  - a chess game for python 3.7 using pygame and pygame_gui
+-  - a card game with pygame
--  - a Pokemon Go Android app using kivy
 - How to contact me: blaupunktca@gmail.com

 <!---